diniezikryy/domain-agnostic-chatbot/docs/EXPERIMENTS.md

 }
 ```

-To add a test query, append to `evaluation/custom_queries.json` using the same schema as existing entries (id, query, category, expected_keywords, notes).
+To add a test query, append to the appropriate per-batch test file (for example `evaluation/test_queries_my_policies.json`) using the same schema as existing entries (id, query, category, expected_keywords, notes).

 ## Evaluator modes